 \section{Topological pressure of correspondences}

 In this section, we introduce and discuss the topological pressure of correspondences.
 First, we recall the definition of correspondences in Subsection~\ref{subsct_Definition of correspondences}.
 Then in Subsection~\ref{subsct_Definition of topological pressure for correspondences}, we introduce the topological pressure of a correspondence with respect to a continuous potential function.
-Finally, in Subsection~\ref{subsct_A characterization of the topological pressure}, we define a shift map for a correspondence and relate the topological pressure of this shift map to that of the correspondence, see Theorem~\ref{topological pressure coincide with the lift}, the main theorem of this subsection.
+Finally, in Subsection~\ref{subsct_A characterization of the topological pressure}, we define a shift map for a correspondence and relate the topological pressure of this shift map to that of the correspondence (Theorem~\ref{topological pressure coincide with the lift}).